shivshankardayal/full-website/algebra/source/complex_numbers.rst

 Vector Representation
 =====================
 Complex numbers can also be represented as vectors.
-Length of the vector is nothing bu modulus of complex number and argument is the angle which the vector makes with read axis.
+Length of the vector is nothing but modulus of complex number and argument is the angle which the vector makes with read axis.
 It is denoted as :math:`\overrightarrow{OP}` where :math:`OP` represents the vector of the complex number z.